A chronology of key events:

 2010 March - Voters overwhelmingly reject a referendum proposal to pay the UK and the Netherlands 4bn euros (£3.4bn) worth of compensation for the collapse of the Icesave bank.

-2010 April - The IMF clears a further $160m (£104m) tranche of the aid package that was granted in 2008 but for which payment was delayed on account of the wrangling over compensation claims for the collapse of Icesave.
+2010 April - The IMF clears a further $160m (£104m) tranche of the aid package granted in 2008 but delayed by wrangling over compensation for the Icesave collapse.

 2010 July - Formal talks on Iceland's EU accession begin.

 2010 December - Government agrees new deal to repay the UK and the Netherlands the 4bn euros (£3.4bn) they lost when the Icesave bank collapsed in 2008.
-Under the terms of the new settlement, repayments will begin in 2016 and will be completed by 2046.
+Under the new settlement, repayments will be completed by 2046.

 Iceland says it will unilaterally increase its mackerel fishing quota by nearly 17,000 tonnes in 2011.

-2011 - Economy registers first signs of growth in response to austerity programme.
-Growth is maintained at an average annual level of 2.5% over the next seven quarters, and unemployment begins to fall fast.
+2011 - Economy registers first signs of growth in response to austerity programme and unemployment begins to fall fast.

 2012 February - The credit rating agency Fitch raises Iceland's sovereign rating to BBB-, which makes the country once again fit for investment.

-2012 July - President Grimsson wins a record fifth term in office, beating his rival by nearly 20 percentage points.
+2012 July - President Grimsson wins a record fifth term in office.

 2012 September - IMF praises Iceland's economic recovery.

-2013 January - The debt dispute with Britain and the Netherlands over Icesave bank approaches resolution when a European court clears the government of failing to guarantee minimum levels of compensation for British and Dutch savers.
+2013 January - A European court clears the government of failing to guarantee minimum compensation for British and Dutch savers.

-2013 April - The opposition Progressive and Independence parties win parliamentary election in backlash against Social Democrats' austerity measures.
-They are conservative and Eurosceptic in policy.
+2013 April - The opposition Eurosceptic and centre-right Progressive and Independence parties win parliamentary election in backlash against Social Democrats' austerity measures.

-2013 May - Progressive and Independence parties form coalition government.
-The new government promises to hold a referendum on whether or not to proceed with Iceland's EU membership negotiations.
+2013 May - Progressive and Independence parties form a coalition government.
+They promise to hold a referendum on whether or not to proceed with Iceland's EU membership negotiations.